ripple/ripple-rest/API.md

 	txFee: '0.00001',
 	txSequence: 117

-	// Additional fields will be added once transaction is written into the Ripple ledger }
+	// Additional fields will be added once transaction is processed and written into the Ripple ledger }

 ```